Emperor Penguin vs Gentoo Penguin

 Do Emperor Penguins and Gentoo Penguins live in the same area?

-Emperor Penguins are found in Antarctica.
-Gentoo Penguins are found in Falkland Islands, South Georgia, Kerguelen Islands, Antarctic Peninsula.
+No, their ranges do not overlap.
+Emperor Penguins are found in Antarctica, while Gentoo Penguins live in Falkland Islands, South Georgia, Kerguelen Islands, Antarctic Peninsula.
+This geographic separation means they face different environmental pressures and predator communities.